SUPPORTED BY LILLY ENDOWMENT INC.

 Frequently Asked Questions

-The Come Back Stronger Fund is a $15 million fund created in the wake of the COVID-19 pandemic through the generosity of Lilly Endowment Inc. It is designed to reinforce Indiana’s supply of high-quality early learning opportunities and support providers across the state who are committed to serving vulnerable family populations by supporting added safety-related expenses and COVID-19 challenges.
+The Come Back Stronger Fund is a $25 million fund created in the wake of the COVID-19 pandemic through the generosity of Lilly Endowment Inc. It is designed to reinforce Indiana’s supply of high-quality early learning opportunities and support providers with added safety-related expenses and COVID-19 challenges.

 The Come Back Stronger Fund Advisory committee includes local, state and national early childhood education leaders.
 Members on the Advisory Committee are listed on the Come Back Stronger Fund website.

 Sí, comuníquese con firstname.lastname@example.org con cualquier pregunta e indique que prefiere una respuesta en español.

 No. You do not need to pay back grant funds.
 However, awarded programs must comply with the requirements of the grant agreement, including providing financial documentation for expenditures.

 Please email email@example.com with any questions.

 Yes, Early Learning Indiana invites other organizations and individuals to contribute to the fund to help make a bigger impact and award more grants to more programs.
 If interested in contributing, please contact Emily Nelson at firstname.lastname@example.org.

 No. Organizations may only use funds for allowable expenses in the six support categories.

 Interested and eligible providers should apply online.
 Click here to apply.